French Toast Muffins with Blueberries

 ingredients needed to make blueberry french toast muffins

-• French bread: You’ll simply tear and entire loaf into small pieces, I literally just use my hands!
+• French bread: You’ll simply tear an entire loaf of day old bread into small pieces, I literally just use my hands!

 • I buy my French bread at the Bakery Department at Sprouts!
 I always visit their Bakery section because they always have the freshest, most delicious options to choose from.
 Their French bread specifically is freshly baked in store daily and their crispy crust and chewy center makes it perfect for these muffins!